 Additionally, if the victim was under the age of 14 at the time of the offense and the alleged offender:

 - Used a weapon during the commission of the offense,

 - Used any of the intoxicants or controlled substances listed above, or

-- Caused, attempted or threatened to cause death or serious bodily injury to the victim,
+- Caused, attempted, or threatened to cause death or serious bodily injury to the victim,

 The alleged offender must face a minimum term of imprisonment for 25 years instead of five years.

-Contact Law Offices of Richard C. McConathy today for a consultation about your aggravated sexual assault allegations throughout Dallas County in Texas.
+Contact the Law Offices of Richard C. McConathy today for a consultation about your aggravated sexual assault allegations throughout Dallas County in Texas.
 Richard McConathy is an experienced Dallas sex crimes lawyer who will make every effort to find defenses or mitigating factors to have your charges reduced or even dismissed.

-Complete an online form or call (972) 233-5700 right now for a consultation about your alleged aggravated sex assault throughout Dallas County in Texas and the surrounding counties of Denton County, Collin County and Tarrant County.
+Complete an online form or call (972) 233-5700 right now for a consultation about your alleged aggravated sex assault throughout Dallas County in Texas and the surrounding counties of Denton County, Collin County, and Tarrant County.